logzio/logz-docs/_source/_includes/log-shipping/multiline-logs-filebeat.md

 	        - /var/log/containers/*-${data.kubernetes.container.id}.log
 ```

+##### Add multiline annotations to your deployment

-Then, when you deploy a component to your cluster, and want the hints system to detect the multiline logs, you'll need to add elastic's multiline annotations.
+Whenever you plan to deploy a component to your cluster and want the hints system to detect the multiline logs, you'll need to add multiline annotations.

-For this example, we'll add to our deployment the following annotations:
+For example, you can add the following annotations to your deployment:

 ```shell
 annotations:
   co.elastic.logs/multiline.type: 'pattern'